 Hence, the effect of chamomile tea on lactating women and their nursing babies is still unclear.
-Keep reading to know more about the safety of chamomile tea for lactating women, its effects on breast milk supply, possible benefits, and precautions you should observe while drinking it.
+Keep reading to know more about the safety of chamomile tea for lactating women as a natural remedy, its effects on breast milk supply, possible benefits, and precautions you should observe while drinking it as part of your postpartum care diet.

 Is It Safe To Consume Chamomile Tea When Breastfeeding?